mbernico/mb_photography/_pages/info.md

 layout: single
 permalink: /info/

+header:
+  image: /assets/logo/banner.png

 ---

-Welcome!
+MB Photography, LLC is Central Illinois premier boudoir studio.
+We create gorgeous, empowering portraits for people of all shapes, ages, and sizes.

 If you've never done a boudoir session you probably have a few questions.
 We have answers!
 Our most common questions are answered here, but we'd love to hear from you in [email as well.](mailto:sales@mbphotography.net)

 <figure class="full">
     <img src="/assets/images/models/cat-white-full-5.jpg">
 </figure>

 ## Why boudoir?
 Boudoir is about much more than just a few sexy photos.
 Boudoir is empowerment.
 It’s about taking a moment to appreciate yourself.
-It’s about believing in yourself and falling in love with yourself.
-We’re here to help you on your journey.
-We’re here to help you escape everyday life and help you feel sexy and beautiful.
-Boudoir is a gift you give yourself first, but you might want to share it with someone special as well.
+Your boudoir experience will leave you feeling confident and beautiful.
+We want you to fall in love with yourself.

+We will be with you every step of the way.
+We will listen and make your shoot uniquely yours, help you select your wardrobe and accessories, and show you exactly how to pose.
+Give the gift of a lifetime - an album full of amazing photos of YOU - and be ready to fall in love with yourself!

 ## Is boudoir new?
 While boudoir dates back to the 1840s, it has never been more popular than it is now!